LevelOptions class (Gantt)

 (static) drawTickLinesFrom :string

-The drawTickLinesFrom field shows additional tick lines from another level (chart's header only).
-Indicates two-values separated by comma character as "level,type" format, where:
+The drawTickLinesFrom field indicates two-values separated by comma character as "level,type" format, where:

-• level {number}, specifies the index of the level to show additional tick lines from
+• level, {number} specifies the index of the level to show additional tick lines from

-• type {Gantt.LevelLineEnum}, specifies the type of tick lines to display
+• type, {Gantt.LevelLineEnum} specifies the type of tick lines to display

 Type: